Inside the brewing fight over the SEC’s ESG enforcement

 Buybacks, which have been blamed for increasing income inequality by boosting the wealth of corporate executives and draining resources for investments in workers are another issue: S&P 500 companies are expected to buy back $726 billion of their own stock this year, a sharp increase from 2020.
 As things stand, there are conditions that companies are supposed to meet before they proceed with a buyback, but they have no teeth.
 In 2015 then-SEC Chair Mary Jo White said that the agency didn’t even have the trading data it would need to verify that companies were following the rules.

 Finally, enhanced climate disclosure “could have knock-on effects that help us address income inequality,” said Martin, because they help assess “the size and scale of the problem” and provide the basis for corrective action.
 “With climate change, it’s the low and moderate income communities and communities of color who have the most vulnerability.”
 Naysayers argue that regulators have no business getting involved in social issues, but supporters counter that regulators are just doing their jobs.
-The SEC, for example, has a mandate to ensure that investors get the information they need to make informed decisions—and investors have made it clear that they want more data about climate change, corporate diversity and pay.
+The SEC, for example, has a mandate to ensure that investors get the information they need to make informed decisions—and investors have made it clear that they want more data about climate change, corporate diversity, and pay.

 Gellasch is referring to a concept that’s central to the SEC’s mandate: The agency requires that public companies reveal facts that are “material” to their business, which the Supreme Court has defined as information to which there is “a substantial likelihood that a reasonable investor would attach importance in determining whether to purchase the security.”